Geology, astronomy, Earth and weather sciences have always fascinated this author.

 Not the “D” Word!

-Yes, California, and much of the western part of the United States is in a drought situation.
-Daily, on television, on the internet, and in print media, we are bombarded with the need to save water.
-Public agencies constantly harp on the need to cut back drastically on water use, often backed up by the threat of penalties for failure to conserve.
+Daily, on television, on the internet, and in print media, we were bombarded with the need to save water.
+Public agencies constantly harped on the need to cut back drastically on water use, often backed up by the threat of penalties for failure to conserve.

 The image of dry, parched soil is only one of the problems associated with a drought.
 Other issues are related, but less visible, and can impact us all in most uncomfortable ways.